AckerlyXu/heima/articles/sql-database/sql-database-elastic-pool.md

 SQL Database elastic pools are a simple, cost-effective solution for managing and scaling multiple databases that have varying and unpredictable usage demands.
 The databases in an elastic pool are on a single Azure SQL Database server and share a set number of resources ([elastic Database Transaction Units](sql-database-what-is-a-dtu.md) (eDTUs)) at a set price.
 Elastic pools in Azure SQL Database enable SaaS developers to optimize the price performance for a group of databases within a prescribed budget while delivering performance elasticity for each database.

+> [!NOTE]
+> Elastic pools are generally available (GA) in all Azure regions except West India where it is currently in preview.
+GA of elastic pools in this region will occur as soon as possible.
+>

 ## What are SQL elastic pools?